mongodb/docs/source/includes/warning-cannot-unshard-collection.rst

 .. warning::

-   There is no supported means to un-shard a collection after running :dbcommand:`shardCollection`.
-   Additionally, once you have sharded a collection you cannot change shard keys, or update the value of any field used in your shard key index.
+   MongoDB provides no method to deactivate sharding, after calling :dbcommand:`shardCollection`.
+Additionally, after :dbcommand:`shardCollection` you cannot change shard keys or modify the value of any field used in your shard key index.